Discover the comforting embrace of Filipino cuisine with our heritage Beef Afritada (Afritadang Baka) recipe.

 Instructions

-- Lower heat to medium (350°F/175°C) and in the same pot, sauté your chopped onions (sibuyas) and minced garlic (bawang) until they become soft and fragrant (malambot at mabango).
-Return the beef to the pot and add fish sauce (patis).
-Let this cook together for 1-2 minutes to develop the flavors.
+- Lower the heat back to medium.
+Add your chopped onions and garlic to the pot.
+Cook them until they’re soft and smell good, about 3 minutes.
+Put the beef back in the pot and add the fish sauce.
+Let this cook together for 1-2 minutes.

-- When the meat is almost fork-tender (halos malambot), add back your potatoes and carrots.
-Let these cook for 4-5 minutes until they’re tender but not mushy (malambot pero hindi masyadong malata).
-Finally, add your bell peppers and cook for just 1 minute more – they should remain crisp-tender (malutong-lutong).
+- When the meat is tender enough to cut with a fork, add your potatoes and carrots back to the pot.
+Let them cook for 4-5 minutes.
+Finally, add your bell peppers and cook for just 1 minute more.

 Tips from Lola’s Kitchen